 In the thyrotoxic form, attacks of weakness last hours to days and are usually triggered by exercise, stress, or eating foods rich in carbohydrates, similar to the hypokalemic form.
 People have symptoms of hyperthyroidism, such as anxiety, tremors, palpitations, and heat intolerance.

 In Andersen-Tawil syndrome, attacks of weakness usually begin before age 20 and are triggered by rest after exercise.
 Episodes may last for days and occur monthly.
-People with this form may also have other disorders such as an abnormally curved spine ( scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
+People with this form may also have other disorders such as an abnormally curved spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
 Scoliosis can be present at birth or can develop during adolescence.
-Mild forms may cause only mild discomfort, but more severe forms can cause... read more ), webbed fingers and toes ( syndactyly Finger and Toe Defects The fingers and toes may be abnormally formed, incompletely formed, or missing at birth.
-Birth defects of the fingers and toes can occur while a baby is developing in the womb.
-For example,... read more ), abnormally positioned fingers and toes (clinodactyly), a small chin ( micrognathia Jaw Defects The jaw can be missing, deformed, or incompletely developed at birth.
-Birth defects of the jaw include Micrognathia Agnathia Maxillary hypoplasia read more ), or low-set ears Ear Defects Ears can be missing, deformed, or incompletely developed at birth.
-(See also Introduction to Birth Defects of the Face, Bones, Joints, and Muscles.)
-Birth defects of the ear include the following... read more .
+Mild forms may cause only mild discomfort, but more severe forms can cause... read more ), webbed fingers and toes (syndactyly Finger and Toe Defects The fingers and toes may be abnormally formed, incompletely formed, or missing at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby... read more ), abnormally positioned fingers and toes (clinodactyly), a small chin (micrognathia Jaw Defects The jaw can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more ), or low-set ears Ear Defects Ears can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more .
 Heart abnormalities may cause abnormal heart rhythms and increase the risk of sudden death.

 Diagnosis of Familial Periodic Paralysis